EdgeGallery/community/Security WG/Security Testing/Security Testing Guide.md

 **Notice**: Unauthorized URL access is a typical web security vulnerability.
 Attackers can easily bypass the system permission control to access system resources and use system functions without authorization.
 To prevent users from directly entering a URL to request and execute some pages without authorization, the background needs to authenticate the permission of the user who requests the URL.

 Test steps:
-1. Design horizontal privilege escalation test cases to verify the existence of authorization mechanism.
+1. Design horizontal privilege escalation test cases to verify the existence of authorization mechanism. e.g. User A try to access user B's resources.
-2. Design vertical privilege escalation test cases to verify the existence of authorization mechanism.
+2. Design vertical privilege escalation test cases to verify the existence of authorization mechanism. e.g. User A try to perform opertions out of permisson.

 1.3 The server must validate the size, type, length, and special characters of all untrusted data sources and reject any data that fails the validation.
 **Notice**: To prevent attackers from intercepting and tampering with requests through a proxy to bypass the validity check of the client, data validation must be performed on the server.